hmans/react-game-starter/README.md

 - To provide a solid starting template for React- and Three.js-powered games;
 - To act as a sanity check for the libraries used;
-- To prove that React Game Development is a thing (and one of beauty!)
+- To prove that React game development is a thing (and one of beauty!)

 ### Roadmap